-The Academic Success Center works closely with first-year students to make the transition to Worcester State as smooth and seamless as possible.
-The Academic Success Center provides academic advising, support and resources throughout the first year at Worcester State University.
+The Academic Success Center (ASC) works closely with first-year students to make the transition to Worcester State University as smooth and seamless as possible.
+The Academic Success Center provides academic advising, support and resources throughout the first year at Worcester State.
 The registration process is outlined below.

 For any questions during the process, contact the Academic Success Center.

 For students who have not already retrieved their username and password (found in their acceptance letter), follow the instructions shown in the video below.
 A Worcester State username and password is needed in order to access important registration materials that will be sent to all first-year student’s Worcester State email addresses.

 Beginning in April, ASC Academic Advisors will email links to the Fall Registration Guide via Worcester State email accounts.
 This information will explain how to access the online advising and registration tool, Self-Service.